top of page

 09 - Pit closure

-Once the Fossa is filled, the mouth is closed with the wooden lid, which is sealed with a cast of plaster.
+Once the Fossa is filled, the opening is sealed with the wooden lid, which is then locked in place with a layer of plaster.

-Then the sand is repositioned and the cobblestone is recreated, camouflaging the Pit again, protecting it from potential attackers.
+Afterward, the sand is repositioned, and the pebble cover is recreated, once again camouflaging the Fossa and protecting it from potential intruders.

 10 - Anaerobic fermentation

-For three months the Pit remains sealed.
-In this period, the bacterial flora biochemically transforms the cheese into the prized Formaggio di Fossa.
+For three months, the Fossa remains sealed.
+During this time, the microbial flora chemically transforms the cheese into the prized Formaggio di Fossa.

-During fermentation, the cheese not only acquires a completely new flavour, but it becomes a highly digestible product, thanks to the splitting of fats and the transformation of lactose into lactic acid.
+Throughout the fermentation process, the cheese not only acquires a completely new flavor but also becomes highly digestible, thanks to the breakdown of fats and the transformation of lactose into lactic acid.

 Sacchi di Formaggio di Fossa all'interno della Fossa durante la sfossatura tradizionale